Chiventure Game Engine

 Can be used for non-linear quests

-I wrote a crazy algorithm for this purpose, as we didn't have time to incorporate a new library before final presentations
+I wrote an interesting algorithm that constructs and destruct two matrices for this purpose, as we didn't have time to incorporate a new library before final presentations

 Check out the "show_task_tree" function in the link above

 To run the sample game we created that displays all of the features we worked on, after cloning the repository and running the CMake instructions from the Github page linked above, run the command "./chiventure src/quests/examples/quest_game/steve.wdl".